 - Demolitions Expert: He's responsible for blowing up the top half of the medical facility where Christine was imprisoned and he has Explosives as a tagged skill.
 Also, it is part of his philosophy with how to deal with the NCR and Legion.
 Destroying the Long 15 will cut the NCR from support and supplies, leaving those in stuck in the Mojave to face the Legion alone.
 He also destroys the Legion outpost of Dry Wells, his old home and where his tribe was destroyed and absorbed into the Legion.

 - Dreadlock Warrior: Was once part of a tribe named the Twisted Hairs, who all wore their hair in dreadlocks.
 Ulysses gives a reason that they could easily be cut off and used as tourniquets, but one of his holotapes reveals that they were actually meant to document the life and deeds of each member of the tribe, not unlike ritual scarring or tattoos in some cultures.
-He's also one of the few characters in the game with the potential to rival The Courier's levels of Badass-ness.
+He's also one of the few characters in the game with the potential to rival The Courier's levels of badassness.
 As noted above, he turned the White Legs into this.
 He was furious and sickened, as the White Legs didn't know or care about the true meaning of his dreadlocks, and they came to represent what had happened to his own tribe, dreadlocks under the thumb and control of Caesar, setting him down the path he's on now.